Epidemic spreading on complex networks as front propagation into an unstable state: Inhomogeneous infection rates speed up average arrival times

-Both these estimate rely on a gap between the $\omega_1$ and $\omega_2$ values so that one of the boundary terms in the integral in (\ref{eq:int}) can be ignored.
-If these values are comparable then both terms need to be considered and the arrival time estimate will involve a Lambert W function.
+{ In the case $\omega_1>\omega_2$ one can interpret the estimate as saying that the growth in infections at city $2$ is dominated by migration of infections from city $1$ where the local growth rate is larger.
+In contrast, if $\omega_2>\omega_1$ then the growth of local infections at city $2$ dominates and the coupling to city $1$ is only required to transmit a few initial infections to city $2$.} Both of these estimates rely on a gap between the $\omega_1$ and $\omega_2$ values so that one of the boundary terms in the integral in (\ref{eq:int}) can be ignored.
+If these values are comparable then both terms need to be considered and the arrival time estimate will involve an approximation of the Lambert-W function.

 The purpose of these informal calculations is to demonstrate that arrival times can be decreased by the disease passing through nodes with higher than average growth rates.
 Now consider the grandchildren of the origin node.
 These nodes are connected to the origin node through one or more children nodes.
 For networks such as the worldwide airline network there are typically multiple such paths.
 Thus, even if there is only a $1/2$ probability that the children nodes have higher than mean infection rates, there is a greater than even probability that there is a path with positive $\omega_n$ connecting the grandchild node to the origin.
 This means that there exists a path over which the disease can spread faster leading to faster arrival times.
-Numerical evidence for this is presented in Figure~\ref{fig:inhomoexplanation}.
-Here we consider the case of a network where the infection rate correction $\omega_n=\pm 0.2$ with equal probability.
+Numerical evidence for this is presented in Figure~\ref{fig:inhomoexplanation}. { Here we consider the worldwide airline network \cite{openflights} where each node has mean infection rate $\alpha=1.0$ and deviation $\omega_n=\pm 0.2$ selected uniformly at random}.
 We then plot arrival times grouped by the minimum number of negative $\omega$ values among the shortest paths connecting each node to the origin node.
 We see that the fewer such negative $\omega$ values the faster the arrival times and most (in this example $91\%$) of the nodes have a path connecting them to the origin node with two or less negative $\omega$ values.